-UTMs (short for Urchin Tracking Module) are pieces of information that accompany a link to your website.
-In this instance, they describe how and where a donor found your campaign page.
+UTMs (short for Urchin Tracking Module) are short pieces of code you can add to your campaign or Widget URL.
+They are a safe and reliable way to track traffic online and can provide valuable information about how and where donors are finding your campaign.
 That information can be used to understand and improve the effectiveness of your marketing campaigns.

 Campaign source